DSpace/RestContract/contentreports-filtereditems.md

 This endpoint provides a custom query API to select items from existing collections.

-An example JSON response document to `/api/contentreports/filtereditems`:
+An example JSON response document to `/api/contentreports/filtereditems` (metadata removed for brevity):
 ```json
 {
     "id": "filtereditems",